BPerezLamarque/Scripts/Metabarcoding/tutorial_metabarcoding/README.md

 # Step 1: Merge paired-ended reads and check the quality

-All analyses will now be performed in the folder "process".
+All analyses will now be performed in the folder "process/".

 ```bash
 mkdir $path_analyses/process/